CROSSING THE AISLE

 2. Mention, if you can, where these fears might come from?

 3. Do you blame others (or yourself) for the negative way you see the country going?
 (Try to site actual facts as opposed to social media taking head opinions.
-If you are honest, truthful and vulnerable, many on the other side of the issue might relate and out of love and offer empathy.)
+If you are honest, truthful and vulnerable, many on the other side of the issue might relate, and out of love offer empathy.)

-4. Have you seen the things you want to see change direction work elsewhere?
+4. Have you seen the things you want to change direction work elsewhere?
 (Again, try to site where and how you know these things have been proven.)

-5. If you disagree with someone's "facts" respectfully say so and give your reason without name calling.
-That never works.
-But something like this might: "I see where you are getting that from, I once actually believed the same thing.
+"I see where you are getting that from, I once actually believed the same thing.
 But because of ______________, I've changed my mind.
 Have you ever heard of this?
 I was really surprised after hearing it.
 Does this make any sense to you?"

-MY SAMPLE COMMENT:
+OUR SAMPLE COMMENT:

 "I am very concerned about the way young people today have lost their ability to confront each other's ideas about society without having some intense emotional response.
 I remember being a teenager in Brooklyn NY in the 1970s.
 My friends and I would argue over politics all the time.
 We had different ideas and came from different ethnic backgrounds and life experiences.
 But then we would say "hey, enough of that, lets go play some street punchball."
 Our worldly point of view never affected our friendship regardless of how we individually felt.
 That system worked for me throughout adult life.
 I'll tell you how I feel and you'll tell me how you feel and life goes on.
 I'm sure you have good reasons for your ideas as I do mine.
 I'm always glad to respectfully hear your reasoning.
 I might learn something."